FIP in Cats: What You Need to Know

 How is feline infectious peritonitis diagnosed?

 With no disease-specific symptoms and no blood tests currently available to confirm FIP, there is no simple way for vets to come to a diagnosis.
-This is why a series of tests will be used including blood work to identify any abnormalities or x-rays to look for fluid build-up in the body.
+This is why a series of tests will be used including blood work to identify any abnormalities or imaging such as x-rays or ulrasound to look for fluid build-up in the body.
 A biopsy of inflamed tissues has the best chances of revealing FIP in cats, but this requires surgery which is not recommended if a cat is too ill.
 And even if the biopsy is performed this does not always result in a definite diagnosis.

 What is the treatment for FIP in cats?